Triangularized Orthogonalization-free Method for Solving Extreme Eigenvalue Problems: Introduction

 \section{Introduction}

 This paper proposes a novel triangularized orthogonalization-free method (\TOM{}) for solving extreme eigenvalue problems.
 Given a symmetric matrix $A$, the extreme eigenvalue problem is defined as,

-where $A \in \bbR^{n \times n}$, $A^\top = A$, $\Lambda \in \bbR^{p \times p}$ is a diagonal matrix with $A$'s smallest (largest) $p$ eigenvalues being its diagonal entries in ascending (descending) order, and the columns of $X$ are the corresponding eigenvectors.
-The proposed methods are targeting some specific applications in computational physics and computational chemistry, in which areas smallest eigenpairs are desired as the ground-state and low-lying excited-states.
-Hence, in the following, we describe and analyze methods for smallest $p$ eigenpairs.
-All eigensolvers in this paper can be adapted to obtain either the smallest or the largest $p$ eigenpairs.
+where $A \in \bbR^{n \times n}$, $A^\top = A$, $\Lambda \in \bbR^{p \times p}$ is a diagonal matrix with $A$'s $p$ smallest eigenvalues on the diagonal in ascending order, and the columns of $U$ are the corresponding eigenvectors.
+The proposed methods target some specific applications in computational chemistry, in which areas smallest eigenpairs are desired as the ground-state and low-lying excited-states.
+Though we introduce algorithms for $p$ smallest eigenpairs, all algorithms in this paper can be adapted to compute $p$ largest eigenpairs.
+Besides computational chemistry, solving extreme eigenvalue problems is a fundamental computational step in a wide range of applications, including but not limited to the principal component analysis, dimension reduction, spectral clustering, etc.